Learn how easy it is to make a flower arrangement in a basket! Plus learn my secret tip for making it last longer.

 Friends this is hands down one of the easiest flower arrangements that I have ever put together!
 And it might also be the prettiest.
 (I promise I’m usually humble!)

 My number one tip is to source cheap flowers.
-And my go to spot is always Trader Joe’s or my own yard!
+And my go to spot is usually always Trader Joe’s or my own yard (depending on the time of the year)!
+Here are a few other spots for fresh flowers:

 And to make your arrangement look more professional I always suggest sticking with a monochromatic color scheme of flowers.
 They can be a variety but they should all coordinate! (all pinks, all yellows, all purples, etc.)